Skip to main content

 History

 The Faculty of Geomatics is one of the eight faculties of the Sabaragamuwa University of Sri Lanka and was established in 2004.
 It is the successor of the Department of Surveying Sciences, which introduced the BSc (Surveying Sciences) Degree Programme in 1997.
-This was the first time in the history of the university system in Sri Lanka that such a degree programme was introduced by a university fulfilling a much felt need of the country.
+This marked the first time in the history of the university system in Sri Lanka that such a degree programme was introduced, fulfilling a much-felt need of the country.
 The Degree Programme is a four-year course leading to a special degree.
-The first batch of students admitted to the degree programme in 1997 and graduated in 2002.
+The first batch of students was admitted to the degree programme in 1997 and graduated in 2002.

-The Faculty, with its predecessor, Department of Surveying Sciences, has a history of over 15 years with a total of about 900 students graduating since 2002.
+The Faculty, along with its predecessor, the Department of Surveying Sciences, boasts a history of over 15 years, with approximately 900 students graduating since 2002.

 Currently, the faculty consists of two departments: